yantonov/ticket-commit-msg/README.md

 ### Usage:
 1. add application to the PATH.
 Binaries for each platform are available [here](https://github.com/yantonov/ticket-commit-msg/releases), you don't need to install Rust toolchain.
 2. install commit-msg hook, using script [install/install-ticket-commit-msg-hook.sh](https://github.com/yantonov/ticket-commit-msg/blob/master/install/install-ticket-commit-msg-hook.sh)
+To simplify usage you can add install script also to the PATH.
 3. commit something

 To simplify usage for several repositories you can add install directory to the PATH.